Malarvaadi Arts Club

-Malarvadi Arts Club is a 2010 Indian Malayalam-language musical comedy film written and directed by Vineeth Sreenivasan in his directorial debut, produced by actor Dileep.
-In the film, Five friends take the responsibility of reviving their favourite hang-out as they are unhappy with its functioning.
+Malarvadi Arts Club is a 2010 Indian Malayalam-language comedy-drama film written and directed by Vineeth Sreenivasan in his directorial debut and produced by Dileep.
+In the film, five friends take the responsibility of reviving their favourite hang-out as they are unhappy with its functioning.
 However, they end up facing various problems while trying to keep the club alive.

-The film was released in 70 screens in Kerala alone.
-The cast of five young boys and two girls were selected through a talent hunt.
+The film was released on 70 screens in Kerala alone.
+The cast of five young boys and two girls was selected through a talent hunt.
 The movie was a commercial success at the box office.

 Plot

-The story is about the life of 5 friends in a small village called Manissery.
+The story is about the life of five friends in a small village called Manissery.
 They have completed their studies and are all set to move to the next phase of their life.
-But in the process they face unexpected problems while trying to keep their favourite hangout Malarvadi Arts Club alive.
+But in the process, they face unexpected problems while trying to keep their favourite hangout, Malarvadi Arts Club, alive.

 "Malarvadi Koottam" (Malarvadi guys) are a bunch of trouble makers in the Manassery village.
 They even act as goons for a Communist party, named Labour Party.
-The first half of the film is about the pointless lives of these five led by Prakashan.
-Prakashan has a fiery temperament; he would do anything for the people he loves, for the cause he believes in.
+The film's first half is about the pointless lives of these five, led by Prakashan.
+Prakashan has a fiery temperament; he would do anything for the people he loves, and for the cause he believes in.

-In a moment of financial crisis, Kumaran (their mentor who formed Malarvadi club) makes the group take up music once again.
-On the way, the best singer Santhosh Damodaran in the group gets a chance to attend a reality show.
-Predictably, he makes it big, which is followed by misunderstandings, separation and a grand reunion in the end.
+In a moment of financial crisis, Kumaran, their mentor who formed the Malarvadi club, makes the group take up music again.
+On the way, the best singer, Santhosh Damodaran, in the group gets to attend a reality show.
+Predictably, he makes it big, which is followed by misunderstandings, separation, and a grand reunion in the end.